stormasm/gpuicom-notes/dock/Readme.md

-- *TabPanel* is a vector of PanelViews
+- *TabPanel* is a Vec of PanelViews

 *reset_default_layout* is ONLY called once the first time the developer fires up the application or when the software version gets updated